Find the insights and best practices about our product.

 Model Detail Page

-After creation, the model detail page displays the vendor, Vendor Model ID, parameter sliders, and masked secrets fields.
+After creation, the model detail page displays the vendor, Vendor Model ID, parameter sliders, masked secrets fields, and, when pricing has been configured, the Input Cost and Output Cost values.
 Each field has a Restore button.

 An overflow menu in the top right provides Collapse and Delete options.